Kroning/test_shortner/install/intall-1.0.md

         }
     }
 ```
 2. Make changes in **database**.
 Creation of user and table described at install/shortner1.0.0-.sql (it's not just sql).
+It's better to create tables with your user (login as "psql -h localhost -d shortner -U shortner") for not have problems with permissions.
 3. Copy configs and replace with your data
 ```
 cp configs/shared_example.yml configs/shared.yml